hstriepe/CapturePlay/MANUAL.md

 **Solutions**:

-1. **Check device connection**: Ensure your USB capture device is connected
+1. **Check device connection**: Ensure your USB capture device is connected.
+Use System Information > USB to see whether the device is showing up
 2. **Select correct source**: Go to **Video > Select Source** and verify the correct device is selected
 3. **Check device permissions**: Ensure CapturePlay has camera access (System Preferences > Security & Privacy > Privacy > Camera)
 4. **Try a different USB port**: Some USB ports may not provide sufficient power